skni-kod/StudentCenterFrontend/CONTRIBUTING.md

   - in `className` and `id` attributes.
   - in HTML, CSS and SCSS languages.
-  - when naming a folder or a file, unless the file contains a React hook or requires different naming convention.
+  - when naming a folder or a file, unless the file requires different naming convention.
   - when naming a new git branch.
   - when naming keys in translation namespace files.